Lagsuperstar2/Injury_Risk_Prediction/README.md

 # Injury_Risk_Prediction

-This project predicts athlete injury risk using supervised machine learning models applied to player workload data across the NBA, NFL, and MLB.
+This project predicts athlete injury risk using supervised machine learning applied to player workload data across the NBA, NFL, and MLB.

 ## Project Overview

-Using real player workload metrics (e.g., minutes played, snaps, innings pitched, rest days, and age), this model attempts to predict injury occurrence.
+Using sport-specific workload metrics (e.g., minutes played, snaps, pitch-based workload, rest days, and age), this model predicts whether an athlete is at risk of injury.
-The goal is to help sports organizations and trainers proactively identify at-risk athletes and make informed decisions.
+The goal is to help sports organizations and trainers make data-driven decisions to reduce injury likelihood.

 ## Technologies Used

 - **Python** (3.13)
 - **pandas**, **NumPy** — data cleaning and manipulation
-- **scikit-learn**, **XGBoost** — building classification models
+- **scikit-learn** — building and evaluating the classification model
-- **matplotlib**, **seaborn** — performance visualization
-- **Tableau** — interactive charts and dashboard visualizations
+- **Tableau** — creating visualizations and dashboards
 - **VS Code** — development environment

-## Machine Learning Models
+## Machine Learning Model

-The model compares three supervised classification methods:
-- **Logistic Regression**
+- **Logistic Regression** (with class balancing and feature scaling)
-- **Random Forest**
-- **XGBoost**

-Evaluation metrics:
+**Evaluation Metrics**:
 - Accuracy
 - Precision
 - Recall